 This isn’t a huge deal most times, as you can simply re-enter passwords once.
-However, there is a solution for this from Apple.
+However, there is a solution to this from Apple.
 If you use iCloud, simply check the box for Safari and all of your passwords and logins will be retained even after you clear your Safari browser cache.

 The Safari browser offers Mac users a fantastic browser filled with a ton of tools, options, and settings.
 However, just like any other browser, the cache should be cleared periodically to ensure that the browser is operating at its best.

 Clearing the cache on your Safari browser is something that should be done periodically, no matter what.
 Not only will this help speed up your browser, but it will also maximize performance.
-Furthermore it helps maintain the security of the browser, and fixes certain browser errors that you come across.
+Furthermore, it helps maintain the security of the browser and fixes certain browser errors that you come across.

 You can also clear your Safari browser on a PC as well.